 Apparently, they're really soft and look like heritage denim, but hold their shape, meaning no "baggy knees."
 They also promise to do "some pretty life-altering things to the rearview."
 This obviously piqued our interest, so we got in touch with Madewell's head of denim design, Mary Pierson, to chat about all that went into these miraculous-sounding jeans, whether skinny jeans will ever go out of style, and where denim is headed overall.
 Read on for some denim schooling.

+Fashionista: So can you tell us a bit more about this new fabric technology?
 The new fabric technology involves a dual-fiber yarn—which sounds complicated (or maybe just sort of nerdy) but is basically a super-stretchy core wrapped with soft cotton.
 It has the look and soft feel of heritage denim, but holds its shape and has a "snap-back" quality like you will not believe.

+What exactly makes it so revolutionary?
 Our fit and fabric combos mean that our jeans will maintain their fit from the moment you put them on until the moment you take them off—you will not end up with the dreaded bagged-out knees situation at 6 o'clock.
 Which, if you've spent as much time trying on and wearing out jeans as we have, you know that’s a pretty rare find.

+How did you come up with it?
+Our denim design team travels the globe, doing tons of research at denim mills all over the world to track down both heritage fabric, unique wash treatments and of course, new denim technology.
+When we found this fabric and combined with our wash treatments we know it was game over.
+We were most intrigued by the promise of the life altering things these jeans will do my "rearview."
+Tell me more!
+How will these jeans make our asses more perfect?
 The new fabric really holds you in (and up) without cutting off your air supply.
 We like to say our jeans fit like a glove, not tights—an important distinction when you're talking about the flattery-factor of legs and glutes.
 We also made some tiny-but-crucial tweaks to our signature fits, including adjusting the pocket placement, ever so slightly, to be more backside-friendly.
 It's amazing the difference a millimeter can make.

+How did you arrive at these four styles?
 We honed in on the signature jeans our customers obsess over.
 We want them to be able to try on the same fits they have known and loved for years and be able to see the improvements immediately.

+Are skinny jeans every going out of style?
 I wouldn’t bet against skinny jeans—not only do our Skinny Skinny Jeans remain Madewell crowd favorites, but skinny jeans are pretty much in the Unofficial Wardrobe Hall of Fame at this point.
 Like a great white tee shirt, a leather moto jacket or a pencil skirt, they're solid go-tos that will be around for a long time to come.

+Will straight leg ever be cool again?
 Don’t count out the straight leg.
 It’s a classic silhouette—-you can cuff them or roll them and have a little more fun with styling, especially with boots.
 It’s more of a kicked-back look than that of a skinnier leg.